loranger/ansible-playbooks/README.md

-[1] In fact, it MAY : You have to comment come playbook lines in order to bypass the unrequested roles.
+[1] In fact, it MAY : You have to comment some playbook lines in order to bypass the unrequested roles.